Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 One Component, Three Mechanisms

-The syntactic/lexical role at L6 is small, high-information-density, and causally load-bearing.
-The gate at L6 correlates with word-sense discrimination — the gate vectors cluster by sense more than the residual stream does — but that signal is a by-product, not the mechanism.
+The syntactic/lexical role at L6 is small, high information density, and causally load-bearing.
+The gate at L6 correlates with word sense discrimination, meaning gate vectors cluster by sense more than the residual stream does, but that signal is a byproduct rather than the mechanism.
 What L6 is doing causally, based on subspace ablation, is syntactic scaffolding or lexical priming.
-Knocking it out hurts the model.
-The bulk reinforcing role at L13/L14 is enormous, low-information-density, and net-harmful on English and German.
-Knocking it out helps the model on those distributions, and that result survives 500k-token scaling, fp32 precision, mean-ablation, and resample-ablation.
-On Chinese, the sign reverses — ablating L13/L14 hurts — which means the injection is language-conditioned and cannot be universally removed.
-The output-prior re-injection at L33 is the only late-layer PLE event that survives the silent band, and it is the most causally essential PLE layer in the model.
-Ablating L33 alone raises NLL by +1.59 — six times worse than ablating L6, and in the opposite direction from ablating the thunderclap at L13/L14.
-The damage concentrates 5.2× more on rare tokens than common tokens, consistent with L33 serving as the model's final opportunity to inject token-identity information before the output head.
+Removing it hurts the model.
+The bulk reinforcing role at L13/L14 is high magnitude, low-information-density, and net-harmful on English and German.
+Removing it helps the model on those distributions, and that result survives 500k token scaling, fp32 precision, mean ablation, and resample ablation.
+On Chinese, the sign reverses, ablating L13/L14 hurts, which means the injection is language conditioned and cannot be universally removed.
+The output prior reinjection at L33 is the only late-layer PLE event that survives the silent band, and it is the most causally essential PLE layer in the model.
+Ablating L33 alone raises NLL by +1.59, six times worse than ablating L6 and in the opposite direction from ablating L13/L14.
+The damage concentrates 5.2× more on rare tokens than common tokens, consistent with L33 serving as the model's final opportunity to inject token identity information before the output head.
 The model's output distribution collapses toward common tokens without it.

-The Chinese sign flip is the most important wrinkle.
-It means the L13/L14 injection isn't a uniformly removable scaffold.
-It's doing something that helps on Chinese even while hurting on English and German.
-This makes the story more nuanced than simple removal, and it's exactly the kind of distribution-dependent behavior you'd expect from a high-magnitude mechanism shaped by the optimizer across a mixed multilingual pretraining corpus.
+The Chinese sign flip is the most important qualification.
+It means the L13/L14 injection is not a uniformly removable scaffold.
+It is doing something that helps on Chinese even while hurting on English and German, which is exactly the kind of distribution dependent behavior you would expect from a high-magnitude mechanism shaped by the optimizer across a mixed multilingual pretraining corpus.

-The broader takeaway is that a single architectural component — one typically described as a monolithic parameter-efficiency device — contains at least three mechanisms with different magnitudes, directions, domain dependencies, and causal effects.
+The broader takeaway is that a single architectural component typically described as a monolithic parameter efficiency device contains at least three mechanisms with different magnitudes, directions, domain dependencies, and causal effects.
 L13/L14 specifically is a high-magnitude injection that is net-harmful on the dominant training language yet net-helpful on Chinese and narrow keyword distributions.
 Whether that makes it a training scaffold, a language-conditioned prior, or an optimization artifact is a question the inference-time data cannot answer alone.
-What it does tell you is that treating PLE as a single thing to keep or remove is the wrong unit of analysis — and that detecting these within-component asymmetries requires causal intervention, not just representational measurement.
+What it does tell you is that treating PLE as a single thing to keep or remove is the wrong unit of analysis, and detecting these within-component asymmetries requires causal intervention, not just representational measurement.